 OPERF will award grants to promote research in the profession with the goal of providing the best possible care to patients in need of O&P care.
 The Foundation will also assist students currently attending or entering O&P education programs by providing competitive grants and awards as they pursue careers as O&P professionals, faculty or researchers in the field.

 For additional information about OPERF, click here.

-OPERF Announces Carlton Fillauer Prize for Outstanding Contribution to Prosthetics Science and Practice
+OPERF Announces the winner of the Carlton Fillauer Prize for Outstanding Contribution to Prosthetics Science and Practice

-The Orthotic and Prosthetic Education and Research Foundation (OPERF) is honored to announce the establishment of the Carlton Fillauer Prize for Outstanding Contribution to Prosthetics Science and Practice.
-This award, sponsored by the Fillauer Companies Inc., will recognize prosthetists who have actively engaged in clinical care, research, and publication.
-The $5,000 unrestricted cash prize will be presented biennially.
+The Orthotic and Prosthetic Education and Research Foundation (OPERF) is honored to present the Carlton Fillauer Prize for Outstanding Contribution to Prosthetics Science and Practice.
+This award, sponsored by the Fillauer Companies Inc., recognizes prosthetists who have actively engaged in clinical care, research, and publication.
+The $5,000 unrestricted cash prize is presented biennially.
 See the Fillauer Prize webpage for details and application instructions.